tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 ## Separate compute for transformer models

 Machine learning workloads typically have very different compute requirements than Postgres.
 For example, many transformers will benefit immensely from having a GPU available, or massive amounts of CPU and memory.
 Therefore, it makes sense to run the embedding transformers on a separate host than Postgres itself, which does not natively require a GPU to be present.
 So in our example, when we run “[docker compose up](https://github.com/tembo-io/pg_vectorize/blob/main/docker-compose.yml)”, we’re running the transformer models in a separate container than Postgres.
-This gives you the flexibility to run the transformers wherever you want, so long as postgres can establish an HTTP connection with the host of the container running the transformers.
+This gives you the flexibility to run the transformers wherever you want, so long as pg_vectorize is able to establish a network connection with the container running the transformers.

 ![containers](./containers.png "containers")